sangeetsatpathy/sangeetsatpathy.github.io/_pages/projects.md

 Expand each role below to know more.</i></div>
 <details>
 <summary><b>Den Chief</b> (3 terms, including current term)</summary>
 Den chiefs are Boy Scouts who assist a Cub Scout den leader.
 They help den meetings by leading activities, games, and ceremonies and are good role models for the Cub Scouts.
-In additon, Den Chiefs help Cub Scouts advance through their ranks and encourage them to join a Boy Scout Troop upon graduating from Cub Scouts. <br><br>
+In addition, Den Chiefs help Cub Scouts advance through their ranks and encourage them to join a Boy Scout Troop upon graduating from Cub Scouts. <br><br>
 </details>

 <details>